 Jesus didn’t ask if everything was perfect before he came over.
-He went trusting that being in the way of people is right where we need to be, where God wants us, regardless of whether we formatted that document to look perfectly.
+He went trusting that being fully connected with people is right where he needed to be.
+I believe that’s where God wants us, regardless of whether we formatted that document to look perfectly.

 Grateful to be fully connected,